Linux

 Examples

-Uninstall and clean up configurations and logs:
+Uninstall and clean configurations and logs:

 flexxagent-uninstall.sh [-c|--cleanup]

-Force the uninstallation for a DISTRO:
+Force the uninstallation for a specific distribution:

 flexxagent-uninstall.sh [-d|--distro <DISTRO>]